 The Norwegian Government argues that the existing Norwegian rules on access to the taxi services, and in particular the needs-based licensing scheme, are necessary in order to ensure a satisfactory service justified by legitimate objectives in the public interest.
 The main purpose of the rules, according to the Norwegian Government, is to ensure a satisfactory supply of taxi services at all times.
-More precisely, it claims that it is necessary to restrict licences and to award them on the basis of a needs-based test in order to oblige operators to be available and to contribute to the provision of taxi services 24 hours a day.
-The Norwegian Government submits that without a limitation and a needs-based test, the legal obligation for taxi service providers to be available 24 hours a day (where a licence is connected to the place of residence rather than to a dispatch centre) could not be sustained, and that in consequence the taxi services in sparsely populated areas would become unsatisfactory and would most likely disappear at certain times of the day.
+More precisely, in order to oblige operators to be available and contribute to the provision of taxi services 24 hours a day, it is necessary to award licences based on a needs-based test.
+The Norwegian Government claims that without the needs-based test, which is linked to the obligation to be available 24 hours a day (where a licence is connected to the place of residence rather than to a dispatch central), it would be likely that the taxi services in sparsely populated areas would be unsatisfactory and that they would disappear at certain times of the day.

-Furthermore, the Norwegian Government claims that the limitation of taxi licences also seeks to meet the objective of providing a secure and foreseeable income for taxi service operators, and helps to ensure a steady recruitment to the profession.
-In its letter dated 18 January 2016, the Norwegian Government explained that these considerations are not policy objectives in themselves justifying the restriction, but they are necessary means to achieve a satisfactory supply of transport services.
-In the view of the Norwegian Government, without ensuring a secure and foreseeable income for taxi service operators as well as a steady recruitment to the profession, the main objective of providing the public with a satisfactory supply of taxi services at all times could not be achieved.
+Furthermore, the Norwegian Government has claimed that the limitation of taxi licences also seeks to meet the objective of providing a secure and foreseeable income for taxi service operators, as well as a steady recruitment to the profession.
+In its letter dated 18 January 2016, the Norwegian Government explained that these considerations are a necessary part of the obligation to offer services 24 hours a day and be affiliated with a dispatch central: in the view of the Norwegian Government, a secure and foreseeable income for taxi service operators as well as a steady recruitment to the profession are necessary to ensure the main objective of providing the public with a satisfactory supply of taxi services.

-With regard to the restrictive measure conferring competence upon the competent authorities to oblige licence holders to be affiliated with a dispatch centre and to pay a fee for it, the Norwegian Government claims that this requirement is necessary to pursue the interests of consumers and security objectives.
-In this regard, the Norwegian Government submits that the requirement is in the interest of customers and ensures "market clarity", as it ensures that taxi customers only have to dial one single telephone number when ordering a taxi and they that they have a contact point for assistance in cases of unexpected or uncomfortable incidents.
-Furthermore the system increases transport safety, as it enables the dispatch centres to track the location of a taxi at a given time and thereby also serves a preventive effect, in that it deters taxi drivers from committing acts of abuse, theft or violence.
+With regard to the restrictive measure conferring competence upon the competent authorities to oblige licence holders to attach to a dispatch central and pay a fee for it, the Norwegian Government claims that this is necessary to pursue public interest and security objectives.
+In this regard, the Norwegian Government submits that this obligation ensures that customers only have to dial one single telephone number when ordering a taxi and furthermore, that this system enables the centrals to track the location of a given taxi at a given time and thereby also serves a preventive effect, in that it deters taxi drivers from committing acts of abuse, theft or violence.